Macrosiphoniella del Guercio

 I have been lucky enough to study a few interesting discoveries in this group.
 The first find I made was in graduate school in 1991: I found Macrosiphoniella leucanthemi (Ferrari) in the Cascade Mountains of Oregon living in large numbers on its normal host, Leucanthemum.
 Many subsequent years of collecting on this plant has shown that M. leucanthemi is very uncommon in North America.
 The second was when I lived in Maryland, being the first to recognize Macrosiphoniella (Phalangomyzus) grandicauda Takahashi & Moritsu living on Artemisia vulgaris around the Washington, D.C. area.
 This species was identified at first by noticing a color photograph in a Japanese book about aphids.
-The third cool discovery is an apparently undescribed species in Oregon and Washington living on Eriophyllum.
-The latter has an almost impossibly long ultimate rostral segment, making it unique.
+The third cool discovery was an apparently undescribed species in Oregon and Washington living on Eriophyllum.
+The latter, now described (see below), has an almost impossibly long ultimate rostral segment, making it unique.

 Macrosiphoniella glabra (Gillette & Palmer)

 This is one of the few apparently native species of Macrosiphoniella in North America.
 So far, I think I have found this aphid everywhere I have found its host plant, Artemisia dracunculoides.
 It is a beautiful shiny green, fast moving, and charismatic little insect.
 I so far have specimens from Washington, Oregon, Utah, New Mexico, and Arizona.